Top 4 Ways to Reduce Taxes on RSU Income

 Donor-Advised Fund (DAF)

-The IRS currently limits charitable donation deductions to 50% of the taxpayer’s AGI.
-Many of our clients like to make smaller & consistent annual donations to their preferred organizations - $500, $1k, $5k, $10k, etc. It may not make a huge difference to your tax bill to donate $1k every year, especially if you are scheduled to have a very high taxable income one year, or if you don’t itemize deductions on your return.
-What if you could make a large $50k donation this year, take the deduction, and still gift out $5k/year over the next 10 years?
-A donor-advised fund is the account that allows you to do it.
+Many of our clients like to make small, consistent annual donations to their preferred organizations - $500, $1k, $5k, $10k, etc. It may not make a huge difference to your tax bill to donate $1k every year, especially if you are scheduled to have a very high taxable income one year, or if you don’t itemize deductions on your return.

 Let’s say you have a concentrated MSFT stock position and a year with unexpectedly high income due to a home sale, special stock award, or a large stock sale.
 A year like that could justify taking additional tax deductions to reduce your bill.
 The DAF is an account that is registered as a non-profit organization.
-When you transfer shares directly into the account, you receive a deduction for the donation.

 Although the DAF provider controls the money in the fund, you get to recommend which investments to use.
 You are then able to make distributions from the account to any other non-profit organization, over any time period of your choosing.
-Some clients want to see their investments grow to a certain point before finalizing a distribution, and others need more time to research the non-profit of their choosing but also want to realize a tax benefit in a specific year.
+Some clients want to see their investments grow to a certain point before finalizing a distribution, and others need more time to research the non-profit of their choosing, but also want to realize a tax benefit in a specific year.
 Many providers will have a minimum annual distribution amount that is required.

 It’s important to work with a financial planning firm that specializes in your unique compensation structure.
 It makes your life easy so you don’t have to explain all the intricacies of your company's benefits!
-Also, make sure that the firm you’re working with is a fiduciary, and make sure your advisor or advisory team consists of CERTIFIED FINANCIAL PLANNER™ professionals.
+Also, make sure that the firm you’re working with is a fiduciary, and make sure your advisor or advisory team consists of CERTIFIED FINANCIAL PLANNER® professionals.

 DISCLOSURES: